apache/echarts-doc/en/api/echarts.md

 Note:
 + `geoJSON` can also be `geoJson`, they have the same reference.
 + SVG registered by `registerMap` can not be obtained by this method yet.
++ If you only import the required components in your project, starting from v5.3.0 `getMap` has to be used after the `MapChart` or `GeoComponent` is imported.

 ## registerTheme(Function)